 Much of our past year has been spent preparing for the County Durham Plan, gathering evidence, writing comments on the final (Pre-Submission) version published by the County Council, and most recently preparing further comments on the latest developments.
-The Examination in Public starts on 1st October.
+Now this hard work has come to fruition as we take part in the Examination in Public, which started on 1st October.
 All our submissions are online, linked from the County Durham Plan page of this website.

-Our latest submission on the proposed relief roads shows that the Council has misrepresented as unqualified support documents from its consultants and the Highways Agency that say that further work needs to be done.
+The Trust has taken the lead in opposing the proposed new relief roads.
+Our latest submission shows that the Council has misrepresented as unqualified support documents from its consultants and the Highways Agency that say that further work needs to be done.
 We also highlight official statistics published by the Department for Transport that show that traffic levels are falling.
 For example, on the Crossgate Moor section of the A167, frequently identified as a problem, the daily average has fallen from 27,676 vehicles in 2004 to 24,135 in 2012, and that this declining trend had begun well before the economic downturn.
 The latest DfT data shows this trend continuing into 2013, with the daily average now 24,048 vehicles.
 And traffic across Milburngate Bridge, said to be “60,000 vehicles per day” in the Council’s comments on the representations it has received, was 42,469 in 2002; in 2013 the average was 41,443.

 The Trust has many other issues with the County Durham Plan which may be explored further from our County Durham Plan page.